Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ### Footer:

-The footer page will contain social media links and some about us information
+The Footer page will contain social media links and some about us information

 ### Home:

-Home page will include details about the gym aswell as having a very simple with the design and the background, it will also contain gym schedules that we do during the week
+Home page will include details about the gym aswell as having a very simple with the design and the background, it will also contain gym schedules that we do during the week and some information on the gym

 ### Contact page: